 Organizations with stronger security culture are expected to generally integrate information security into new initiatives from the outset and throughout the lifecycle of services and applications.
 Because the board, or designated board committee, should be responsible for overseeing the development, implementation, and maintenance of the institution’s information security program and holding senior management accountable for its actions, many organizations have created a Cloud Center of Excellence (CCoE).
 The CCoE should reasonably understand the business case for information security and the business implications of information security risks; provide management with direction; approve information security plans, policies, and programs; review assessments of the information security program’s effectiveness; and, when appropriate, discuss management’s recommendations for corrective action.
 An effective security-driven culture should be prioritized from the top down to demonstrate the importance of the issue.
 Many organizations have begun to embrace “shifting left” to integrate security into the cloud earlier in the process thus making a stronger security culture within the organization.

 Regardless of how developed an organization’s program is or how big the budget maybe, it is always appropriate to take a step back and review the basics of cloud security and ensure your teams have the right tools to manage identities and data.
-Sonrai Security offers a free cloud security assessment which can help your organization determine if you’re using the right tools in your cloud.
+Interested in seeing the product in action?
+Request a demo today.